-Bureau's fire engine program strives for standardization for reasons of economy and efficiency.
-Standardization produces state-of-the-art equipment, effectively meeting user needs at the lowest possible cost, and with the least impact on the Bureau's work force.
+The BLM's fire engine program strives for standardization for reasons of economy and efficiency.
+Standardization produces state-of-the-art equipment, effectively meeting user needs at the lowest possible cost, and with the least impact on the BLM work force.

 Management of Standards Bureau specifications and standards are maintained by the Equipment Development Unit at NIFC.
-Equipment Standards and Standard Options are managed under the "sealed pattern" concept; changes may only be made once a year, through a formal, documented process.
+Equipment standards and standard options are managed under the "sealed pattern" concept; changes may only be made once a year, through a formal, documented process.
 Minor changes to blueprints and specifications are made only with the concurrence of the National Operations Committee.
 Major changes may be addressed only through the engine development process.
 Procurement of nonstandard equipment with fire management funds, when standards exist, must have prior written approval by the Director, Office of Fire and Aviation.

-Classes of Standard Units The Bureau has established standards for engines and pump units.
-These standards are for Light Engines, Heavy Engines, Water Tenders, and Slip-Ons.
+Classes of Standard Units The BLM has established standards for engines and pump units.
+These standards are for light engines, heavy engines, water tenders, and slip-ons.
 Not all of the cab and chassis carrying fire packages are Department of the Interior vehicles; several offices also use GSA vehicles.
 The BLM's fire vehicle program standards also apply to GSA vehicles.

-Funding Accessories and Upgrades States and Field Offices are responsible for procuring and funding all accessories and upgrades added to a Bureau fire vehicle that are not part of the standard as defined in detail in the "sealed pattern" for the year the equipment was assembled.
+Funding Accessories and Upgrades States and Field Offices are responsible for procuring and funding all accessories and upgrades added to a BLM fire vehicle that are not part of the standard as defined in detail in the "sealed pattern" for the year the equipment was assembled.
 If the engine did not have the item on it when received from the Equipment Development Unit, that item is considered an accessory.
 Charges for accessories (e.g., special painting, supplemental lighting, warning devices, winches) and the maintenance of these items cannot be made against the WCF.
 They are totally the responsibility of the local unit.